aleen42/PersonalWiki/qa/cgi_difference.md

 ### PHP-CGI

-- **PHP-CGI** is one kind of the Process Manager of FastCGI, which is with php itself.
+- **PHP-CGI** is one kind of the Process Manager of FastCGI, which is within php itself.
 - The command to boot is as follow:

 ```bash